"Journey of Our People"

 Babaamaadiziwin Waabanakiing, Journey To The Dawn Land, acrylic painting by Simone Mcleod (2012), depicting a journey back to the land of her Mother's People in Manitoba and farther west, to the Place of the Rapids (where her ancestors once lived) and even beyond, to the Dawn Land at the Atlantic coast.
 Symbolically, the painting depicts a spiritual journey back to the Seven Grandfathers Midewiwin teachings of her People originating from the ancient homeland in the East.
 Copyright Simone Mcleod Fisher Star Creations.

-About the authors/artist:
+About the author/artist: